bonsai-rx/docs/articles/reactive-amb.md

 ### Examples

-Use `Amb` to propagate the first observable sequence that emits notifications.
+Use `Amb` to propagate the first observable sequence to emit a notification.

 :::workflow
 ![Amb Example](../workflows/reactive-amb-example.bonsai)